September’s Reckoning: A Forecast of Baseball’s Final Act

 The Brewers win it all—their franchise’s first World Championship.
 And how fitting it would be—not just for baseball’s cadence, but for the Midwestern heartland.
 In an era so often defined by bicoastal dominance and algorithmic spotlight, let Wisconsin rejoice.
 Let the center of the country, too often overlooked, claim its October—even if the coronation comes in November.

 And if the Packers build on that momentum and return the Lombardi Trophy to Title Town, then 2025 won’t just be a season of success.
 It’ll be a year—stretching into the next—when Wisconsin stood tallest: on the diamond, on the gridiron, and in the rhythm of sport itself.
-Spoken, no less, by a Yankees-and-Giants man.
+Spoken, no less, by a NY Giants-and-Yankees man.